-- 20. (B) Writing/Sentence Structure/Fragments.
-The original is a fragment because there is no main verb.
-The main verb seems to be "created," but the resulting structure is "myth... created."
-To complete the sentence, the passive voice is needed: "myth... was created." - 21.
-(A) Writing/Sentence Structure/Fragments.
+- 37. (A) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Sentence Structure/Fragments.
 The original is correct as written.
 The problem with both (C) and (D) is that they eliminate the main verb "is" and turn the word grouping into a fragment.
-(B) is wrong because it changes the intended meaning of the of the original. - 22.
-(B) Writing/Sentence Structure/Comma Splices.
+(B) is wrong because it changes the intended meaning of the of the original. - 38.
+(B) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Sentence Structure/Comma Splices.
 The sentence contains a structural defect: a comma splice.
 The error can be corrected by a change in punctuation or by the insertion of a conjunction.
-"But" is the appropriate conjunction to create the contrast needed between the first and second clause. - 23.
-(B) Writing/Agreement/Subject-Verb Agreement.
+"But" is the appropriate conjunction to create the contrast needed between the first and second clause. - 39.
+(B) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Agreement/Subject-Verb Agreement.
 This sentence presents a problem of subject-verb agreement.
 The sentence has an inverted structure: the verb "was" comes before the subject "parents, brother, and friend."
 Since the subject is actually her parents, brother, and friend, the subject is plural.
-Therefore, the verb must also be plural. - 24.
-(A) Writing/Agreement/Sequence and Verb Tense.
+Therefore, the verb must also be plural.

+- 40. (A) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Agreement/ Sequence and Verb Tense.
 The original correctly describes the sequence of events in the popping process.
 The water is heated, expands, and explodes the kernel.
-The wrong choices, in various ways, distort the sequence of events. - 25.
-(C) Writing/Sentence Logic/Problems of Coordination and Subordination.
+The wrong choices, in various ways, distort the sequence of events. - 41.
+(C) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Sentence Logic/ Problems of Coordination and Subordination.
 The next word is a transition word.
 The original sentence explains a causal relationship, so "because" makes the most sense.
 The complete revised sentence is: